Willie Nelson: Legacy

 Nelson's touring and recording group, the Family, is full of longstanding members.
-The original lineup included his sister Bobbie Nelson, drummer Paul English, harmonicist Mickey Raphael, bassist Bee Spears, Billy English (Paul's younger brother), and Jody Payne.
-The current lineup includes all the members but Jody Payne, who retired, Bee Spears, who died in 2011, and Willie's sister Bobbie Nelson, who died in 2022.
+The original lineup included his sister Bobbie Nelson, drummer Paul English, harmonicist Mickey Raphael, bassist Bee Spears, drummer/percussionist Billy English (Paul's younger brother), and guitarist Jody Payne.
+The current lineup only includes Nelson himself, Raphael, and Billy English from the classic lineup, as Jody Payne retired (before dying in 2013), Bee Spears died in 2011, Paul English died in 2020, and Willie's sister Bobbie Nelson died in 2022.
 Willie & Family tours North America in the bio-diesel bus Honeysuckle Rose, which is fueled by Bio-Willie.
 Nelson's tour buses were customized by Florida Coach since 1979.
 The company built the Honeysuckle Rose I in 1983, which was replaced after a collision in Nova Scotia, Canada, in 1990.
 The interior was salvaged and reused for the second version of the bus the same year.
-Nelson changed his tour bus in 1996, 2005 and 2013, currently touring on the Honeysuckle Rose V.
+Nelson changed his tour bus in 1996, 2005 and 2013, and is touring on the Honeysuckle Rose V.